data-curation/data-curation.github.io/program.md

 ### Workshop 3a: The DCN CURATE Model
 Facilitators: Lisa Johnston, Cynthia Hudson Vitale

+Data curation skills span a wide variety of data types and discipline-specific data formats such as spatial data, code, databases, chemical spectra, 3D images, and genomic sequencing data.
+Each repository alone cannot reasonably account for all the curation expertise needed.
+One of the goals of the Data Curation Network is to create and openly share data curation procedures and best practices with the growing data curator professional community.
+In this workshop we will introduce a set of specialized curation procedures developed by the Data Curation Network called CURATE steps.
+These standardized checklists help ensure that all datasets submitted to the repository receive consistent treatment.
+Additionally we will show how this general framework has been put into practice by the community for specific file types/formats via "data curation primers" which are interactive, living documents that detail a specific subject, disciplinary area or curation task and that can be used as a reference to curate research data.

 ### Workshop 3b: Curating Data in Repositories
 Facilitators: Lee Wilson, Reyna Jenkyns, Meghan Goodchild, Brad Covey, Kaitlin Newson